turbolytics/latte/README.md

 https://on-systems.tech/blog/135-draining-the-data-swamp/

 Signals Collector enables aggregating analytic data at the source and only emit the data that is necessary for analytics at the grain necessary.

-Aggregating at the source has a number of benefits including:
+## Project Goals

+Signals Collector aims to:

 - Reduce cost of analytic data calculation, storage and query.
 - Increase data warehouse data fidelity.